MRU-CSIS-2503-202101-001/course-resources/README.md

 At the end of the semester, if you have NO late drills (either because they were handed in on time, or used Perks to make late ones not late), then **every remaining Perk will add 0.5% to your final course grade, up to a maximum of 2%**.

+**The deadline for using Perks to "un-late" drills will be by the end of day on April 9 (F) - the day of our last lecture.**

+#### how to use a Perk

+If you wish to have one of your late drill submissions recognized as being **not** late, email me (that way we have an email trail) and let me know 2 things:

+1. that you wish to use a Perk, and
+2. which late drill you want to "un-late"

 # Learning Outcomes

 Take a look [here](learning-outcomes.md) for the typical outcomes for this course.